WaveOfMotion/Developing-Forward-Kinematics-in-C-and-testing-in-MATLAB-Environment/README.md

     disp(body.Joint.JointToParentTransform);
 end
 ```
-And agai to print just the joint rotation matrices, use:
+And again to print just the joint rotation matrices, use:
 ```iecst
 for i = 1:numel(robot.Bodies)